jalibras/coop/README.md

 # Installation

-requires python 3.4, Django 1.10 with crispy-forms installed, and Boostrap 3.3.
-Clone the repo and then run
+requires python 3.4, Django 1.10 with crispy-forms installed, Boostrap 3.3, and django-bootstrap3-datetimepicker.

+Clone the repo and
+then run

 $ cd coop/coop